nogieman/nogieman/content/en/contact.md

 layout: "contact"
 ---

-You can contact me via Email, Discord, Twitter, or LinkedIn.
-I usually respond within a day.
+You can contact me via Email or LinkedIn.
+I usually respond within a few hours.
+I can't guarantee about insta DMs tho :)